 Learn How These Changes Will Affect You

 The Affordable Care Act (ACA) will make health insurance coverage available to more people in North Carolina and add more health care benefits.
 There are many new rules and regulations with health care reform that will impact you significantly.
-One of the biggest changes is that most people must have health care coverage in 2014 or pay a penalty.
+One of the biggest changes is that most people must have health care coverage or pay a penalty.

 Health Insurance may not be as expensive as you think and you may be eligible for financial assistance that will help pay for your insurance plan.
 As a Blue Cross and Blue Shield of North Carolina Authorized Agent, First Pioneer Insurance Agency can show you ways to reduce costs and see if you qualify for assistance.

-Enrollment for North Carolina Health Insurance coverage starts
+Open Enrollment for North Carolina Health Insurance coverage starts

 Complete the form on this page to request a phone appointment!